zzansol/Tutoring/.github/ISSUE_TEMPLATE/✨-feature-templete.md

 ---
-name: ":sparkles: Feature templete"
+name: "✨ Feature templete"
 about: Suggest an idea for this project
-title: ":sparkles: [feat] : "
+title: "✨ [feat] : "
 labels: ''
 assignees: ''